AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Fisher Transform
 ### Description
-This indicator was developed by the physicist John Ehlers in 2002.
-The aim of the indicator is to illustrate turning points.
-This is achieved by using the Inverse Fisher Transform, which changes indicators in such a way that the movements are less random and the signal quality is improved.
-The transform compresses or stretches the input values of the function in such a way that the output is highly likely to be between -1 and 1.
-This results in a clearly identifiable pattern where even indicators such as the RSI become clearer and more precise.
+The physicist John Ehlers created the Fisher Transform in 2002.
+The intention of the indicator is to show where there are turning points, which can be achieved with the help of the Inverse Fisher Transform.
+This changes indicators in such a way that the movements are less random, and the signal quality is clearer.
+The Fisher Transform either stretches or compresses the input values of the function so that the output is very likely to be between -1 and 1.
+This gives us a clearly identifiable pattern where even indicators such as the RSI become better defined and more precise.

 ### Interpretation
 A system using the Fisher Transform can be found here: